shukriadams/guides/raspberrypi/raspberrypi-fileserver.md

 - Raspberry Pi 4 (1,2 or 4GB model)
 - [TP-Link UH700](https://www.tp-link.com/us/home-networking/usb-hub/uh700/) powered USB3.0 hub
 - 1-6 [4tb Seagate Backup Plus](https://www.seagate.com/gb/en/consumer/backup/backup-plus/).
 You can use any unpowered USB 3.0 drive, but I find these Seagate drives to be perfect for their large size and low price.
 - USB A-to-C power cable for the Raspberry Pi.

+You won't need a dedicated power supply for the Pi - connect its power input to one of the ports on the hub.
+As long as you aren't connecting any power-drawing devices to the Pi's USB ports, the hub will provide enough power without undervolting.

 ## Software